"Git is just too hard"

 "Git is too hard, and Subversion is good enough."

-Fact #1: Basic Git usage is easy
+Basic Git usage is easy

-Let's dispense with the "Git is too hard" complaint.
-As I write this, Github's home page says that they have 155,000 coders using their service.
-Even if a significant portion of that number is virtual/duplicate accounts, or people signed up to Github despite loathing Git, you still have a huge mass of developers that apparently don't think Git is too hard.
-That's just counting Git users on Github.
+I’d like to dispense with the “Git is too hard” complaint.
+As I write this, Github’s home page says that they have 155,000 coders using their service.
+Even if a significant portion of that number is virtual/duplicate accounts, or people signed up to Github despite loathing Git, you still have a huge mass of developers that apparently don’t think Git is too hard.
+That’s just counting Git users on Github.
 If they can figure Git out, you probably can too.

 That's my argumentum ad numerum: one hundred thousand developers can't be wrong!
 But I don't like it when people use logical fallacies on me, so I won't use them on you.